Published 10 years, Lisa's trip down the rabbit hole began in Phil/101. More classes, and hours of research followed.

 She spent time with this student for weeks, slowly bringing back his self-esteem.
 Not only that, but she focused on helping him to look at the situation from a different historical standpoint.
 He began to understand that the events unfolding right then would pave the way for his children and their children.
 This helped him to be able to put the traumatic episode behind him and move on.

 Daly maintained that God's dualistic image of a vengeful father and an all-loving fatherly figure paved the way to bad intentions.
 According to Daly, “God's plan is often a front for men's plans and a cover for inadequacy, ignorance, and evil” (1976).
 She speculated that this image allowed people, to feel like they could justly hate, and discriminate against others, not living as the vengeful God mandates.
 In fact, they even presumed, she felt there was an implied, moral obligation, to do these things, out of “love” for their fellow man.

 Daly suspected a society that considered it an honor to refer to God as male accepted women as inferior to men.
-Furthermore, Daly proposed, God should be a verb, not a noun.
+Furthermore, Daly proposed, that God should be a verb, not a noun.
 She went on to say that God had stolen the identity of the faithful people, willing to blindly follow.
 In addition, she concluded, God dangled salvation over the faithful's head, while promoting hate, fear, and guilt.
-She demanded women to stand up for themselves and use their anger to spread the word of a sexless God.
+She demanded women stand up for themselves and use their anger to spread the word of a sexless God.

 These two philosophers, although from different times and different sides of the world, agreed on many points.
 Both agreed that women should be more important in the religious world.
 Additionally, they agreed God should be considered a verb, and that God is not male or female, is not explainable, and is asexual.
 Also, both of these women were responsible for creating educational work that helped pave the way for woman's rights, helping women for years to come.